BWF Super Series

 The BWF Super Series was a series of Grade 2 badminton tournaments, sanctioned by Badminton World Federation (BWF).
-It was launched on December 14, 2006 and implemented in 2007.
+It was launched on December 14, 2006, and implemented in 2007.

 Since 2011, the Super Series includes two levels of tournament, Super Series Premier and Super Series.
 A season of Super Series featured twelve tournaments around the world, including five of them classified as Super Series Premier.
 Super Series Premier tournament offers higher ranking point and higher minimum total prize money.
 Top eight players/pairs in each discipline in Super Series standings are invited to the Super Series Finals held at the year end.

-BWF announced a new tournament structure in March 2017, BWF World Tour together with the new hosts for 2018–2021 cycle to replace this Super Series tournaments.
+BWF announced a new tournament structure in March 2017, BWF World Tour together with the new hosts for the 2018–2021 cycle to replace this Super Series tournament.

 Features

 Prize money

-A Super Series tournament offered minimum total prize money of USD200,000; a Super Series Premier tournament offered minimum total prize money of USD350,000; Super Series Finals offered minimum total prize money of USD500,000.
-From 2014, a Super Series Premier tournament offered minimum total prize money of USD500,000, with minimum increment USD50,000 each year until 2017.
-Super Series tournaments offered minimum total prize money of USD250,000, with increment of USD25,000 each year up to 2017.
+A Super Series tournament offered a minimum total prize money of USD200,000; a Super Series Premier tournament offered minimum total prize money of USD350,000; Super Series Finals offered minimum total prize money of USD500,000.
+From 2014, a Super Series Premier tournament offered minimum total prize money of USD500,000, with minimum increment of USD50,000 each year until 2017.
+Super Series tournaments offered minimum total prize money of USD250,000, with an increment of USD25,000 each year up to 2017.

 The Super Series offered the prize money regardless of the round from which a player is ousted, unless they went out in the qualification round.
 Starting in 2008 season, the women's winners received the equal prize money amount as men's winners.
 The prize money is distributed via the following formula: